 An expat guide to healthcare and health insurance in Italy

 Are you researching an expat health insurance for Italy?
-It is important to inform yourself on the local healthcare system first.
+It is important to learn about the local healthcare system first.

 Whether you are moving to Italy or you are already living there as an expat, read our guide to the Italian healthcare system, your different options of medical insurance for Italy and an overview of the average cost of local healthcare.

 - Gross national income per capita (PPP international $, 2017): 40,030